-Additionally, recent changes to the Virtue Asset Regulatory Framework aim to support the UAE’s digital finance ambitions while maintaining investor protection.
-In Abu Dhabi, the Financial Services Regulatory Authority (FSRA) has enhanced the scope of venture capital investments to include digital-asset-related companies, highlighting a more flexible and adaptive regulatory environment.
+Additionally, recent changes to the Virtual Asset Regulatory Framework aim to support the UAE’s digital finance ambitions while maintaining investor protection.
+In Abu Dhabi, regulators have enhanced the scope of venture capital investments to include digital-asset-related companies, highlighting a more flexible and adaptive regulatory environment.

-Investor protection is a key priority in the UAE.
-The Securities and Commodities Authority (SCA) joined regulators from several major markets in a recent international effort targeting unlawful financial influencers, emphasizing how cross-border cooperation is becoming more central to addressing misleading promotions and unethical behavior.
+Investor protection remains a key priority.
+UAE authorities joined counterparts from several major markets in a recent international effort targeting unlawful financial influencers, emphasizing how cross-border cooperation is becoming more central to addressing misleading promotions and unethical behavior.

 Trust and transparency are also essential to the region’s financial development.
-The European Commission has recently removed the UAE from the list of high-risk countries for anti-money laundering, recognizing the nation’s ongoing regulatory developments and improved oversight systems.
+The European Commission recently removed the UAE from the list of high-risk countries for anti-money laundering, and followed the UAE’s removal from the Financial Action Task Force’s (FATF) “grey list” in February 2024.
+This positive development recognizes the nation’s ongoing regulatory developments and improved oversight systems.

 Looking ahead, asset managers in the region will need to navigate a regulatory landscape that is becoming more supportive of digital finance, ESG, Islamic investment and cross-border capital flows, while aligning with global compliance and supervision standards.